How may we help you?

 The connection between the desktop app / the web client and the mobile device is usually stable.
 If you use an Android device and the connection is interrupted on a regular basis, please connect your computer and your mobile device to the same local network, if possible.
-Please check also if you are using the latest app version, and update the Threema, if necessary.
+Please also make sure that you are using the latest app version, and update the Threema app, if necessary.

 On Huawei and Xiaomi devices, the OS closes the connection between the web browser and the Threema app.
 To prevent this from happening, please perform the following steps: